You are here

 - Your shared upload profiles retain your settings and can’t be edited by other organizations.

-The following features will be released to all instances with the exception of EU1 due to current infrastructure upgrade works.
 Note that some of the items mentioned here will be released during the 30-day release cycle, rather than at its start.

 Your feedback.
 More improvements.
 Try the new Document Search view.